Chapter 4

 in supernova), which is accompanied

-by explosion and gamma-ray bursts .
-This heavy nuclei is
+by explosion and gamma-ray bursts.
+This

-then already more slowly radioactively converted
+heavy nuclei is then already more slowly radioactively

-longer afterglow.
-This process can enrich the
+glow intensely with longer afterglow.
+This process can enrich

-surrounding universe with heavy elements,
+the surrounding universe with heavy elements,

 similar to the previous supernova explosion (which